wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     Compare: 1908 No 113 s 14

-    Section 7 heading: amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 7 heading: amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

-    Section 7(1): amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 7(1): amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

-    Section 7(2): amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 7(2): amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

 ##### 8 Marriage celebrants of specified religious bodies

 *   (1) Subject to the provisions of subsections (2) and (3), there shall be entered in the list the name of any minister of religion which has been sent to the Registrar-General by any of the religious bodies enumerated in [Schedule 1][92].

-    (2) The name of any minister of religion which has been sent to the Registrar-General as aforesaid shall be accompanied by a certificate to the effect that the minister is recognized by the religious body as a minister of religion of that body.
+    (2) The name of any minister of religion which has been sent to the Registrar-General as aforesaid shall be accompanied by a certificate to the effect that the minister is recognised by the religious body as a minister of religion of that body.

-    (3) The certificate shall be signed by the person or persons within New Zealand in whom ecclesiastical authority over the religious body is for the time being vested, or reputed to be vested, or, if there is no such person, by 2 duly recognized office bearers of the religious body.
+    (3) The certificate shall be signed by the person or persons within New Zealand in whom ecclesiastical authority over the religious body is for the time being vested, or reputed to be vested, or, if there is no such person, by 2 duly recognised office bearers of the religious body.

     Compare: 1908 No 113 s 9

-    Section 8 heading: amended, on 1 January 1977, by [section 2(1)][104] of the Marriage Amendment Act 1976 (1976 No 8).
+    Section 8 heading: amended, on 1 January 1977, by [section 2(1)][105] of the Marriage Amendment Act 1976 (1976 No 8).

 ##### 9 Approval of organisations